Agnieszka-21/yoga-mats/README.md

 | Firefox | 404 - main | good | good |
 | Firefox | 404 - footer | good | good |

+### Fixed Bugs

+- Most images were initially too large in the mobile version, and even though they had been compressed and converted to webp file type, they were slowing down the site's loading time.
+The fix was very straightforward and included resizing pictures to the optimal size before compressing and converting them.
+- The large Font Awesome icons in the central part of the 404 and Thank you pages were affecting performance as well.
+The issue was resolved by adding the icons to the html code of these pages as svg files instead.
+- The positioning of the contact form was visually unsatisfactory on Nest Hub at first (tested with Dev Tools).
+The bug was fixed by using flexbox to control the placement of the form so that it looked good on all devices.

 ### Unfixed Bugs

-The embedded YouTube video on mobile phones works well in the regular view but in the rotated view it is too large to be fully shown on the screen in its entirety without scrolling down/up.
-The bug has not been fixed since it is unlikely to impair the user experience in a significant way - the user can always switch back to the regular view, or choose to open the video directly on YouTube instead so the feature still works as intended.
+- The embedded YouTube video on mobile phones works well in the regular view but in the rotated view it is too large to be fully shown on the screen in its entirety without scrolling down/up.
+The bug has not been fixed since it is unlikely to impair user experience in a significant way - the user can always switch back to the regular view or choose to open the video directly on YouTube instead, so the feature still works as intended.

 ## Technologies Used

 Code languages used: HTML and CSS.
-Software used: VS Code and Codeanywhere.
+Software used: Codeanywhere and VS Code.

 ## Deployment